TimNiklasWitte/Implementing-ANNs-with-TensorFlow-WiSe-2021-22-/Homework 09/README.md

 ### See live results of training

-Run `tensorboard` to inspect current loss of the generator and discriminator (WGAN: critic) in the epoch including previous onces.
+Run `tensorboard` to inspect the current loss of the generator and discriminator (WGAN: critic) in the epoch including previous onces.
 Furthermore, you can see the images created by the generator per epoch.
-In case of the GAN you can see the discriminator accuracy detecting fake and real images.
+In case of the GAN, you can see the discriminator accuracy detecting fake and real images per epoch.

 ```bash
 tensorboard --logdir ./test_logs/